 ABOUT

-Alexander Zastera was born in Jacksonville, Florida and has worked all over 'The Sunshine State.’
+Born in Jacksonville, Florida, they have worked all over 'The Sunshine State’ and accumulating 10+ years of public education experience; a master's in environmental studies from Florida International University (2023) a BFA in Studio art and BA in art history from Florida State University (2014).
 They are currently based in Seattle, Washington, where they oversee the programming for the Seattle Art Museum’s Olympic Sculpture Park focused on art, environment, and social play.

 HIGHLIGHTS